Winn-Dixie and the Davis Family

 Their first big break came when opening store number three in Hialeah.
 It was located on Lindsey Court, just north of the old post office near 54th Street (now known as Hialeah Drive).
 This location became a cash cow and immensely helped to finance early expansion.

-In 1927 Davis’ store rebranded as Table Supply Stores and began a phase of measured growth.
+In 1927, Davis’s store was rebranded as Table Supply Stores, and a phase of measured growth began.
 They steadily scaled out, opening moderately performing stores around Miami-Dade before entering the Fort Lauderdale market in 1929.

 Standards and efficiency were the name of the game.
 Table Supply opened a 15,000-square-foot warehouse in the Wynwood district of Miami.
 The central hub was located near the train tracks.
 The facility supplied their stores with daily truck shipments, allowing them cheap “by the carload” prices.